sportsclimbs/docs/content/to-do/technical.md

 9. Some subtle animations for page loads
 10. top menu colour coded to identify which region is the current region.
 11. Dropdown menu items from the top menu for faster navigation.
+12. Change updated to use git info, so that any edits will count rather than just new pages.
-12. Add a page count: The site currently has x pages including of which are y topos.
+13. Add a page count: The site currently has x pages including of which are y topos.
+14. Comments section each topo page.
+This could be a good way to get extra info for the topo pages.

 ## Images